Flags to Fly at Half-Staff for Two Soldiers Killed in Afghanistan

 It’s just a devastating loss.
 It’s devastating and I will do everything I can to share his memory and I know their mother will as well because I know he’s the light of her life as well.
 It saddens me, but I’ll do everything that I can to make sure that they know all about him and how much he loved them.

-Villalon’s aunt and godmother Leslie Duval is Villalon’s aunt and godmother, told the Valley Morning Star that services for him will be held in Brownsville, Illinois.
+Villalon’s aunt and godmother Leslie Duval told the Valley Morning Star that services for him will be held in Brownsville, Illinois.
 “We’re bringing home a hero,” she said.

 Villalon’s older brother, Arnold Fernandez, told the Morning Star his brother was the type of person who loved helping others, and was keen on joining the military from an early age.